johnwaynehacker/rwd-xray/tools/crv_civic_0_steering.md

 python3 build-byte-lookup-table.py --input_bin ~/data/crv_5g_stock.bin --input_enc ~/data/2017-honda-crv-eps.enc
 ```
 - We got a one-to-one map between encrypted and decrypted code, so apparently it is a correct byte lookup table for encryption.
 [The table here](https://github.com/nanamiwang/rwd-xray/blob/80600d071dc580db727a96c9b83c9615058bcf7b/tools/bin_to_rwd.py#L16)
-- We have a full eps firmware bin dumped from civic 39990-TBA, also the corresponding official rwd from i-HDS 1.004 installation package (You can find it by google)
+- We have a full eps firmware bin dumped from civic 39990-TBA, also the corresponding stock rwd from i-HDS 1.004 installation package (You can find the package by googling)
 - So we tried decrypting the code from civic rwd using the CR-V lookup table, it worked, the decrypted code totally match with the civic full firmware bin.
 So we have a conclusion that civic uses the same encryption algo as CR-V.

 ### Patch the code and make the rwd